mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Not
+### Not Mystical Exclusion Spell

-Select all elements that do not match the selector inside the not selector
+Target all elements that do not match the selector inside the mystical exclusion spell

 ```css
 div:not(.c) {